-There are 2 types of lands — freehold and leasehold.
+There are 2 types of land for residential properties; freehold and leasehold.
 In terms of freehold land, the owner has complete power to transfer his or her ownership to another person.
 In the context of leasehold land, the property or land belongs solely to the government and would only be valid for 99 years.

 Conditions of Ownership